CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 Follow the instructions in the [nix-build-support](https://github.com/CollaboraOnline/nix-build-support) repository.
-They will lead you through cloning Collabora Office core and Collabora online, configuring your build and running your newly-built CODE.
+They will lead you through cloning the engine and Collabora Online, configuring your build and running your newly-built CODE.

-## Build CODE & Core {#build-code-n-lo}
+## Build CODE & the engine {#build-code-n-lo}

 ### Dependencies

 CODE must be built on Linux, and you need the following:

-* Collabora Office core
+* The engine
-  + Either build core from source, or download a daily built archive (see below)
+  + Either build the engine from source, or download a daily built archive (see below)
 * libpng, libcap-progs, libtool, automake, autoconf, pkg-config, sudo, pam
   + Use the packages from your distro